fjuncal/fjuncal/README.md

 # 💫 About Me:
 I'm a software developer with years of experience, specialized in building complex systems and worked with a variety of frameworks and technologies.<br><br>I'm Java Developer specialized with extensive knowledge of Spring Boot, Java EE.
 In front-end development, I worked with Angular.
 I have experience working with various databases, such as Oracle, PostgreSQL and MySQL.
-But I also have knowledge of some other technologies such as Python, Javascript, C#, .NET, React, VueJs.
+But I also have knowledge of some other technologies such as Python, Javascript, C#, .NET, React, React Native, Flutter, VueJs, Angular, NextJs, Golang and Rust.
 Which are essential tools for modern software development.

 ## 🌐 Socials: